nfishel48/MapReduce-Recommendation-Engine/README.md

 # About
 This Recommendation engine will take a list of UserIds, MovieIds and Ratings.
 It will output a list of Movie pairs and a Cosine similarity score.

+# Data
+I used the MovieLens 25M Dataset in creating and testing this program, it can be found here https://grouplens.org/datasets/movielens/25m/